 Read : Soul Searching in Rishikesh

 The cutest couple ever ‘Sasha & Masha’, from Kazan in Russia spoke about their plans to head up to Dharamsala & McLeodganj.
-The headquarters of the Tibetan Government in exile were located here.
+The headquarters of the Tibetan Government in exile are located in Dharamshala.
 I was a bit apprehensive of the cold in the absence of winter clothing.
 It turned out to be an unforgettable sojourn all right, in the END!

-Tickets were booked in the centrally heated bus that had only started functioning a week ago from Rishikesh to Dharamsala.
-Newly made friends came to see me off at the bus station, a sweet gesture I was unaccustomed to.
+Tickets were booked in the centrally heated bus that had started functioning only a week ago from Rishikesh to Dharamsala.
+Newly made friends came to see me off at the bus station, it was a sweet gesture I was unaccustomed to.
 The bus reached Dharamsala at the unearthly hour of 0530, instantly freezing me.
 I’d met a bunch of youngsters and we hailed a shared taxi to go to Jogibara Road, which was a 15 minute drive from the bus station.

 It had snowed the night before and a thin layer of white was ubiquitous.
 McLeodganj at first glance appeared to be a pretty little town with a tranquil Buddhist feel about it.

-I quickly found a place to stay on the main street and restlessly headed out for tea.
+I quickly found a place to reasonable hotel to stay and headed out for a cup of chai.
 The only place open was a punjabi dhaba, serving delicious breakfast and the opportunity to savour it in a sunlit balcony.
 Monks in red robes wandered about giving McLeodganj an otherworldly feel.
 After a hot shower, I went out for a walk and let my feet take me wherever the heart wanted.

-Shiva Cafe : Up in the mountains in the middle of nowhere ‘Shiva Cafe’ was super cool with trippy paintings and rustic layout, playing progressive trance.
+Shiva Cafe : Up in the mountains in the middle of nowhere ‘Shiva Cafe’ was a nice hike.
+There were trippy paintings in the interiors of a rustic stone structure.
 There was a baba on whom everybody converged to get some holy stuff.
-A gang of six punjabis, all the way from Australia invited me to share some joints.
-I was in fits of laughter doing a happy trance-dance over glasses of endless chai. 😛
+A gang of six Punjabis, all the way from Australia invited me to share some joints.
+I was in fits of laughter doing a happy trance-dance over glasses of endless chai.

-It was close to evening, so I rushed back to my hotel in McLeodganj and had delicious street chat.
+It was close to evening, so I rushed back to my hotel in McLeodganj and had delicious street chat somewhere near Bhagsu.